Peter

 these things just happen.

-to the original, like the delightful reworking of the word sweet
+jokey references to the original, like the delightful reworking of

-us re-examine his professed contrition, reminding us that confessions
+speaker, inviting us re-examine his professed contrition, reminding

-the literary canon is gloriously subversive, as can also be seen in
+attitude to the literary canon is gloriously subversive, as can also

-his text message reworking of Wordsworths Composed upon
+be seen in his text message reworking of Wordsworths Composed

 'nvr saw nvr flt clm so deep!!!